-Resident participation in clinically-oriented pathology research projects (including clinicopathologic correlations and translational research) are actively encouraged and widely conducted in our Department.
-These studies typically utilize case material and involve sophisticated technologies, such as immunohistochemistry, next-generation sequencing, transcriptional profiling, and other molecular biological approaches.
-Even if a trainee is intending to eventually practice pathology in a non-academic setting, we believe that the process of developing a research hypothesis, generating data, writing up the findings and presenting that work in a peer-reviewed manuscript is a valuable component of career development.
-In addition, many studies involve collaborations between pathologists and clinicians in other departments, fostering interdepartmental relationships.
+Resident participation in clinically oriented pathology research projects (including clinicopathologic correlations and translational research) are actively encouraged and widely conducted in our Department.
+These studies typically utilize case material and involve technologies ranging from established methods like immunohistochemistry to state-of-the-art approaches such as mass spectrometry and highly multiplexed tissue imaging techniques, next-generation sequencing, transcriptional profiling, and other molecular biological approaches.
+Even if a trainee is intending to eventually practice pathology in a non-academic setting, we believe that the process of developing a research hypothesis, generating data, writing up their findings and presenting their work in a peer-reviewed manuscript is a valuable component of their education and career development.
+In addition, many studies involve collaborations with physicians in other departments, fostering interdepartmental relationships.

-Reflective of the productivity in the Department, our trainees and faculty present numerous poster and platform presentations at national and international scientific and clinical meetings, including United States and Canadian Academy of Pathology and the American Society of Clinical Pathologists, each year.
-Indeed - emblematic of the departmental productivity - BWH Pathology consistently ranks in the top three departments in the country for first-author platform presentations (typically given by trainees and junior faculty) at the annual USCAP meeting.
+Reflecting our commitment to participation of trainees in research, our residents, fellows and faculty present numerous poster and platform presentations at national and international scientific and clinical meetings, including the yearly United States and Canadian Academy of Pathology (USCAP) and the American Society of Clinical Pathologists (ASCP) meetings.
+Indeed, BWH Pathology consistently ranks among the top three departments in the country for first-author platform presentations (typically given by trainees and junior faculty) at the annual USCAP meeting.
 The Department provides up to $2000 in travel funds each year per trainee in order to present a first-author poster or platform talk at a national meeting.

-Involvement with the training program begins with the initial recruitment of residency candidates interested in physician-scientist careers through interactions with potential supervisors to discuss research opportunities based on specific interests.
-While residents are focused on clinical work during the AP or CP Core, numerous departmental conferences and research symposiums allow trainees to stay abreast of potential future mentors within the Boston area.
-Trainees also keep up-to-date on the broader research and educational opportunities within and proximate to BWH via the Brigham Research Institute (BRI), the BWH Office of Research Careers, and Harvard Medical School, MIT, the combined Harvard-MIT Division of Health Sciences and Technology, the Leder Harvard Biology and Translational Medicine (HBTM) program, the Center for Integration of Medicine and Innovative Technology (CIMIT), and the Boston Biomedical Innovation Center (B-BIC).
-Another key resource within our community is Harvard Catalyst (HC), an NIH-CTSA-funded consortium of Harvard University, MIT, Harvard Medical School, and affiliated academic medical centers that brings cross-disciplinary collaboration to and provides education and mentoring for clinical and translational researchers.
-The ability to capitalize on the wealth of interdisciplinary conferences and research seminars within and without the BWH Pathology Department is limited only by trainee time constraints and interests.
-Following the AP or CP Core, protected research time can - and often is - built into the later years of residency training as desired.
+As part of this commitment, starting during their first year of clinical training, residents are paired with research mentors who help to guide their thinking about potential areas of research and laboratories within which to pursue it.
+During clinical training, the Department also strives to allow sufficient time and space for trainees to be able to take advantage of the rich research ecosystem that exists at BWH, DFCI, and other nearby institutions.
+Residents doing their clinical work during the AP or CP Core are encouraged to attend the numerous research seminars and symposia that occur within the department and the local environs.
+Clinical trainees are also encouraged to keep up-to-date on the broader research and educational opportunities within and proximate to BWH via the Brigham Research Institute (BRI), the BWH Office of Research Careers, Harvard Medical School, MIT, the combined Harvard-MIT Division of Health Sciences and Technology (HST), the Leder Harvard Biology and Translational Medicine (HBTM) program, the Consortia for Improving Medicine w/ Innovation & Technology (CIMIT), and the Boston Biomedical Innovation Center (B-BIC).
+Another key resource within our community is Harvard Catalyst (HC), an NIH-CTSA-funded consortium of Harvard University, MIT, Harvard Medical School, and affiliated academic medical centers that supports cross-disciplinary collaboration and provides education and mentoring for clinical and translational researchers.

 For over a century, a leader in patient care, medical education and research, with expertise in virtually every specialty of medicine and surgery.